grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "No torpedo in the water."
 Said Cassandra.

-"I guess they learned to not waste their torpedos."
+"I guess they learned to not waste their torpedoes."
 Percy said to Hemi.

 "Sylvia, you should consider the possibility that this sub commander may intend to ram us at depth."
 Said Hemi.
 "He knows he cannot get us this deep with a torpedo, and he knows he lost us last time we dove.
 He might not be willing to let that happen a second time."